Anonymoesje/Divoom-Timebox/README.md

 This custom component acts as both light and notify platform.
 The Notify platform can send all messages to the server.
-This custom component will continue changing the messages to entities.
+I will continue changing the messages to entities.

 Currently it is possible to use all actions through the Notify Service.
-You will have to always include a message parameter, if it isn't needed you can leave it empty.
-You can also use  specify TimeBox mode and other information in the data parameter of the Service Data payload.
+You can also specify TimeBox mode and other information in the data parameter of the Service Data payload.

 ## Display an image

 ### From a link
 ```
 {
-  "message": "",
   "data": {
     "mode": "image",
     "link": "https://example.com/picture.png"